bgachara/bgachara.github.io/posts/databases.md

     - find offset in page using slot array.
     - overwrite existing data(if new data fits)
   - Problems
-    - fragmentation
-    - useless disk i/o
-    - random disk i/o
+    - Fragmentation, pages are not fully utilized(unusable space, empty slots)
+    - Useless disk I/O, DBMS must fetch entire page to update one tuple.
+    - Random disk I/O, worst case scenario when updating multiple tuples is that each tuple is on a separate page.

 - Log-structured Storage
-    - stores log records that contain changes to tuples(put, delete).
+  - DBMS stores log records that contain changes to tuples(put, delete).
   - each log record must contain tuple's unique identifier
   - put records contain the tuple contents.
   - deletes marks the tuple as deleted.
   - as app makes changes to the db, DBMS appends log records to end of file without checking previous log records.
+  - DBMS appends new log entries to an in-memory buffer and then writes out the changes sequentially to disk.
+  - The dbms may also flush partially full pages for transactions.
-    - all disk writes are sequential.
+  - On-disk pages are immutable.
-    - read a tuple, DBMS finds newest log record corresponding to that id.
+  - To read a tuple with a given id, DBMS finds newest log record corresponding to that id, scanning log from newest to oldest.
+  - For faster traversal, maintain an index that maps a tuple id to the newest log record.
-    - log-structured compaction.
+  - Log-structured compaction.
+    - DBMS does not need to maintain all older log entries for a tuple indefinitely, periodically compact pages to reduce wasted space.
-    - after compaction, DBMS doesnt need to maintain temporal ordering of records within the page.
+    - After a page is compacted, DBMS doesnt need to maintain temporal ordering of records within the page, each tuple id to appear at most once in the page.
-    - coalesces larger log files into smaller files by removing unnecessary records.
+  - Coalesces larger disk-resident log files into smaller files by removing unnecessary records.
   - DBMS can instead sort the page based on id order to improve efficiency of future look-ups.
-    - Sorted String Tables (SSTables).
+    - Sorted String Tables, SSTables.
-    - Universal compaction(Rocks DB).
+    - Universal compaction (Rocks DB).
     - Level compaction(Level DB).
   - Problems:
-      - Write-amplification??
+    - Reads are slower.
+    - Write-amplification??, High number of read and writes between memory and disk.
     - Compaction is expensive.

+- Index-organized storage
+  - DBMS stores a table's tuples as the value of an index data structure, still using a page layout that looks like a slotted page.
+  - Tuples are typically sorted in page based on key.

+- System Catalogs
+  - The DBMS catalogs contain the schema information about tables that the system uses to figure out the tuple's layout.
+  - Most dbms don't allow a tuple to exceed the size of a single page, to store them dbms uses separate overflow storage pages.
+    - Postgres, TOAST(>2KB)
+    - MySql, Overflow(>1/2 size of page)
+    - SQL server, overflow(> size of page)

+- External value storage
+  - Some systems allow you to store a large value in an external file, treated as a BLOB type.
+  - Oracle, BFILE data type.
+  - Microsoft, FILESTREAM data type.
+- The DBMS cannot manipulate the contents of an external file, no durability or transaction protections.
+- ref paper: To BLOB or NOT To Blob

 - Variable precision numbers
 - Fixed precision numbers
-  - System Catalogs
+- Null data type
+  - Null column bitmap header, store a bitmap in a centralized header that specifies what attributes are null.
+  - Designate a value to represent NULL for a data type.
+  - Per attribute Null flag, store a flag that marks that a value is null.

 ## Database Workloads